Connect with others who understand.

 Written by Maureen McNulty

-Multiple sclerosis (MS) is a condition in which the immune system damages the central nervous system (brain and spinal cord).
+Multiple sclerosis (MS) is a condition where the immune system attacks the central nervous system (brain and spinal cord).
 Although MS can appear at any age, it’s more common in adults.
 Most people are 20 to 50 years old when they’re diagnosed.
-However, children and adolescents can also experience this autoimmune disease — up to 1 in 20 people with MS developed symptoms before they turned 18, and fewer than 1 in 100 develop symptoms before the age of 10.
-Among adults and children, MS is more common among females than males.
+However, children and adolescents can also experience this autoimmune disease — up to 1 in 20 people with MS develop symptoms before age 18, and fewer than 1 in 100 show symptoms before age 10.
+MS is also more common in females than males.

 MS Symptoms in Children and Adolescents

-MS symptoms can be hard to identify because they frequently change.
-For example, your child may experience one symptom this week and a completely different symptom the next, as new lesions (areas of damage) develop in different parts of the body.
-Additionally, each symptom may gradually improve or worsen over time.
+MS symptoms can be hard to spot because they often change.
+For example, your child might have one symptom this week and a different one next week as new lesions (areas of damage) develop in different parts of the body.
+Symptoms can also get better or worse over time.

-Pediatric-onset MS typically leads to the same MS symptoms as adult-onset MS. However, nearly all children with the condition have relapsing-remitting MS (RRMS), a type of MS in which symptoms first relapse or flare up (get worse) and then go into remission (get better).
+Pediatric MS symptoms are usually similar to adult-onset MS symptoms.
+However, nearly all children with the condition have relapsing-remitting MS (RRMS), a type of MS in which symptoms first relapse or flare up (get worse) and then go into remission (get better).
 Children also experience relapses more often than adults.

-Although many other factors can cause similar symptoms, one clue that your child may be experiencing MS is that their symptoms go away for a while and then return.
+Although many other factors can cause symptoms similar to those of MS, one clue that your child might have MS is if their symptoms go away for a while and then come back.

-Although people of all ages with MS may experience balance difficulties, this symptom is more common in children than adults.
-As a result of this symptom, your child may:
+Although people of all ages with MS may experience balance difficulties, this symptom is more common in children than in adults.
+This symptom might cause your child to:

 • Move more slowly

-• Hold onto nearby items as they move
+• Hold onto nearby items to help themselves move around

 • Feel dizzy

-Many MyMSTeam members have said they now realize they had symptoms when they were children but didn’t realize it at the time.
+Many members of MyMSTeam have said they now realize they had MS symptoms when they were children but didn’t realize it at the time.
 “I had vertigo as a young kid,” said one member.
 “I would fall for no reason,” commented another.

 Balance problems aren’t always a sign of MS. Ear infections — which are very common in children — can also cause this symptom.
-Other potential causes of balance difficulties include:
+Other possible causes include:

 • Headaches